bsa-git/docker-node-todo/docs/tutorial/our-application/index.md

 our machine.
 For real projects, you will typically clone the repo.
 But, for this tutorial, we have created a ZIP file containing the application.

-1. [Download the ZIP](/assets/app.zip).
-Open the ZIP file and make sure you extract the contents.
+1. Download the App contents from the [getting-started repository](https://github.com/docker/getting-started/tree/master).
+You can either pull the entire project or [download it as a zip](https://github.com/docker/getting-started/archive/refs/heads/master.zip) and extract the app folder out to get started with.

 2. Once extracted, use your favorite code editor to open the project.
 If you're in need of an editor, you can use [Visual Studio Code](https://code.visualstudio.com/).
 You should